 I’ve been quite sick these past couple of weeks.
-I’m dealing with a slight medical condition that’s causing me to go a little haywire.
-I’m totally fine, I’ve just been struggling a bit.
+I’m dealing with a slight medical condition – I’m totally fine, I’ve just been struggling a bit.

 Through it all my loving adoring husband, Jaime, has been taking care of me and dealing with the ups and downs with the patience of a saint.